Reactive Chat application using ServiceStack and Fable in F#

 Cmd.ofSub socketSubscription

-Here is a wonderful article explaining CRDTs that is using AKKA.
-In my personal opinion Micro-Service should be more logical and process separation instead of team separation.
-If you are not Google then you can’t and should not match them step by step.
+Here is a wonderful article explaining CRDTs that uses AKKA.
+In my personal opinion, Microservices should be more about logical and process separation instead of team separation.
+If you are not Google, then you can't and should not match them step by step.

-It is the reason behind picking up language and frameworks.
-In above use case I am replying with a message that is not updated.
-I am sending across old message.
-By doing this I am not blocking the user for the reply.
-Even not in async loop.
-And then I am changing message under the table when they arrived via SSE.
-This makes UX way better as there will always be reply for user.
+It is the reason behind picking up languages and frameworks.
+In the above use case, I am replying with a message that is not updated.
+I am sending an old message.
+By doing this I am not blocking the user for a reply, even not in an async loop.
+And then I am changing the message under the table when they arrive via SSE.
+This makes the UX way better as there will always be a reply for the user.

-Another thing is.
-JavaScript runs everywhere.
-OK, that is Given.
-You can’t escape from it.
-But that don’t tie your hands to use it.
-You can use any damn thing that transpile to JavaScript.
-Elmish / Elm architecture push you to make big application using small isolated lego pieces.
+Another thing is: JavaScript runs everywhere.
+OK, that is given.
+You can't escape from it.
+But that doesn't tie your hands to using it.
+You can use any damn thing that transpiles to JavaScript.
+Elmish / Elm architecture pushes you to make big applications using small isolated Lego pieces.
 It will force you to think in that direction.
-It may hurt in start, but once your project reaches a considerable size, then you will thank your previous self for this.
-And no null
+It may hurt at the start, but once your project reaches a considerable size, you will thank your previous self for this.
+And no more null, object not found, function is not an object, or object object errors.

-As you have seen fable is quite more flexible in nature, and here I can joined forces with Servicestack client with it.
-So, I don’t even have to give specific url path to make request or decode json on this side.
-It just works.
-Without any issue.
+As you have seen, Fable is quite flexible in nature, and here I can join forces with the Servicestack client with it.
+So, I don't even have to give specific URL paths to make requests or decode JSON on this side.
+It just works without any issue.

 All this is great, now what next?

-My favorite development time benefit is that you don’t have to set up every environment.
+My favorite development time benefit is that you don't have to set up every environment.
 Once done is done.
-If you are still not using docker in the development pipeline, while developing your application, you are making a big mistake and you should start using it.
-Yes, for development purpose also.
-Don’t forget to check in your docker file so every team member is testing / running application against the same environment.
+If you are still not using Docker in the development pipeline while developing your application, you are making a big mistake and you should start using it.
+Yes, for development purposes too.
+Don't forget to check in your Dockerfile so every team member is testing / running the application against the same environment.

-All this stuff will not be possible without twin F# heroes.
-Fake and Paket.
-Everything above is good and shiny but without joining them together, it is not useful also more importantly not fun.
-Fake and paket exactly doing the same.
+All this stuff would not be possible without the twin F# heroes: Fake and Paket.
+Everything above is good and shiny, but without joining them together, it is not useful, and more importantly, not fun.
+Fake and Paket do exactly the same.

-Paket is way better package manager than nuget ever will be.
-And Fake is build tool that can run anything and everything literally.
+Paket is way better at being a package manager than NuGet ever will be.
+And Fake is a build tool that can run anything and everything literally.

-While developing this application, I had kept them running, that ran my test, server code in watch mode while fable in hot reload mode.
+While developing this application, I kept them running, and they ran my tests and server code in watch mode while Fable was in hot reload mode.

-Above things are mostly inspired / copy-pasted things from SAFE stack.
-Obviously changing things as per my personal taste.
-And that makes my development experience so pleasant.
-Specially feedback loop is quite fast, that make coding more fun.
-No more F5, no more breaking point in JavaScript and trying to debug what the hell [object object] is?
+The above things are mostly inspired / copy-pasted from SAFE stack.
+Obviously, changing things as per my personal taste, and that makes my development experience so pleasant.
+Especially, the feedback loop is quite fast, which makes coding more fun.
+No more F5, no more breakpoints in JavaScript, and trying to debug what the hell

-Don’t forget to read below list for other alternatives.
-If I missed anything then let me know I ll update it.
+Don't forget to read the list below for other alternatives.
+If I missed anything, let me know and I'll update it.

-- F# - If you looking for alternative C# is good option but you should go for Q#.
+- F# - If you are looking for an alternative, C# is a good option, but you should go for Q#.

-- Server side frameworks - Suave - kind of default with SAFE, Giraffe if you like aspnetcore, Freya crazy fast option
+- Server side frameworks - Suave—kind of the default with SAFE, Giraffe if you like ASP.NET Core, Freya—crazy fast option

 - Elmish alternatives - React - Redux, Elm, Vue - Redux